 New Orleans based line offers timeless furniture designs in raw wood

-New Orleans, LA - Today Ave Home announces the High Point debut of AVE Raw, a collection of quality unfinished wood furniture that can be featured on its own or finished for a custom look.
+New Orleans, LA - Today Ave Home announces the High Point debut of AVE Raw, an affordable collection of quality unfinished wood furniture that can be featured on its own or finished for a custom look.
 The collection will be presented at High Point Market in October 2016, and will be available to the trade and through select showrooms and boutiques across the country.

 The nineteen-piece collection includes a mixture of occasional, dining and living room furniture in a variety of styles ranging from neo-classical to light industrial.
 Each piece is hand crafted by skilled artisans using sustainably sourced woods.